-Despite the unusual situation that we all currently face, it is still important that we are able to collect the curriculum choices for Year 8 students.
-This booklet is designed to help guide you through this process which this year will be completed online.
+This booklet is designed to help guide you through this process which will be completed online.
 You will be emailed a Pathways Choices Form separately on which to make the choices for your child.

 As you may already be aware, the school operates a highly individualised curriculum structure that we are very proud of.
 We want to give our students the opportunity to experience as many subjects as possible before making their options choices for Year 10.
-We call this process the year 9 'Pathways' because it gives the opportunity for students to continue with a broad and balanced curriculum that is relevant to each individual and helps prepare them for the various futures that they might face.
+We call this process the Year 9 'Pathways' because it gives the opportunity for students to continue with a broad and balanced curriculum that is relevant to each individual and helps prepare them for the various futures that they might face.
 Students are able to choose some of the subjects that they continue with into Year 9 and also have the opportunity to try out new subjects that, in some schools, are only available at Key Stage 4.
 This is not all about outcomes although we do believe that allowing students to choose subjects that suit their interests and skills over those that they are less inclined towards will always have a positive impact on the grades that they eventually achieve.
 We believe getting students onto the right courses as soon as possible to engage, inspire and be relevant to them is important but we also do not require students to choose their final options for Year 10 and 11 at this time.
 This is only the first step on the options 'Pathways' - Harrow Way has a two stage option process which means that choices are refined and focused again next academic year.
 Next year's final options stage will be supported by information in another booklet and also by a further information evening.

 The purpose of this booklet is to help you and your child gain a greater understanding of the courses of study that he/she can choose to follow in Years 9, 10 and 11.
-Please go through this important document with your child before watching the presentations for our virtual Year 8 Curriculum Evening on Thursday 31st March at 6.00pm.
-You will then need to complete and return the Pathways Choices Form by Tuesday 5th April which will be emailed to you separately.
+Please go through this important document with your child before watching the presentations for our virtual Year 8 Curriculum Evening on Thursday 23rd March at 7.00pm.
+You will then need to complete and return the Pathways Choices Form by Tuesday 28th March which will be emailed to you separately.

 One of the school's aims is to provide a curriculum that is broad, balanced and relevant for all and that provides appropriate progression routes post-16.
 Accordingly, in Years 9, 10 and 11, all students will follow a core curriculum which is complemented by a range of subjects that they will take, following advice, guidance and consultation with their teachers and parents.
-In Year 9 the core will comprise English Language, English Literature, Mathematics, Combined Science, Physical Education, Personal Social and Health Education, Careers Education and Computing.
+In Year 9 the core will comprise English Language, English Literature, Mathematics, Combined Science, Physical Education, Personal Social and Health Education, Personal Development and Religious Education.

-The additional subjects are grouped within six blocks and your child must choose one from each column, each subject being taught for two lessons per week.
+The additional subjects are grouped within six blocks and your child must choose one from each column, each subject being taught for three lessons per fortnight.
 This will allow students to study a package of courses that they enjoy and that will benefit them as they progress to Further Education/training and/or their chosen career.